 Adding an extra track: We added a 7th track relatively late in the planning process, calling it “bonus track” or something along those lines.
 Although this track was potpourri, the sessions in this extra track were well received, and adding the additional bandwidth helped to alleviate concerns about having overfull classrooms (though we still had a few standing-room-only sessions anyway).
 It also allowed us to accommodate a few more speakers.

-Ice cream in the afternoon: Who would have thought that an ice cream cart would be groundbreaking?
+Ice cream in the afternoon: Who would have thought that an ice cream cart would be groundbreaking.
 Team members Sean and Jen McCown came up with the idea of having a local ice cream vendor serve up frozen dessert during an afternoon break, and it was a big hit with the attendees.
 They even gave us a break on the price in addition to adding them to our list of sponsors, so it was a win for everyone.

 Engaging nontechnical people as volunteers: The only problem with having eager volunteers is that they often miss out on taking part in the training.
 We were fortunate that we had a few non-techie spouses, mine among them, who were willing to come and help out during registration and lunch.
 We didn’t have to worry about making room in their volunteer schedules to attend sessions, since they didn’t particularly care about the content.
 I’ll take this opportunity to say thanks to the spouses who came and helped us out, because they did so purely for the benefit of others without getting anything but a free lunch and a shirt in return.
 Having them there made a big difference.